 General exam information

 - Deakin Student ID Card.
 Students must present their Deakin Card (student ID card) at every examination that they sit.
-In exceptional circumstances, other forms of photographic identification, such as a driver's license, passport or official national identity card may be accepted.
+In exceptional circumstances, other forms of photographic identification, such as a driver's licence, passport or official national identity card may be accepted.

 - Pens, pencils and an eraser (in a clear plastic bag)